-During the statutory assessment process, the Local Authority's SEND panel decides whether to place the student in a mainstream or Resource Base setting.
-This designation determines the funding received in order to meet the student's additional needs, although the school has the authority to use mainstream and Resource Base provision flexibly in order to meet the needs of all children.
+During the statutory assessment process, the Local Authority's SEND panel decides on the appropriate educational setting for the student as well as the level of funding required to implement the provision included in the plan, although decisions about how a students' needs are best met are made at the discretion of the headteacher of the school in which they are placed.
 EHC plans should be used to actively monitor children and young people's progress towards their outcomes and longer-term aspirations.
 They must be reviewed by the local authority as a minimum every 12 months.
 Reviews must focus on the child or young person's progress towards achieving the outcomes specified in the EHC plan.
 The review must also consider whether these outcomes and supporting targets remain appropriate.